nzlosh/err-stackstorm/docs/action_aliases.rst

 Action Aliases
 ****************

-.. note:: This section assumes you have little to no familiarity with Stackstorm.
+.. note:: This section assumes you have little to no familiarity with StackStorm.
 If that's not the case, you may skip it.

 Overview
 ---------

-`Action Aliases <https://docs.stackstorm.com/chatops/aliases.html>`_ is a Stackstorm feature that helps *exposing actions to the bot*.
+`Action Aliases <https://docs.stackstorm.com/chatops/aliases.html>`_ is a StackStorm feature that helps *exposing actions to the bot*.
 Their main purpose is to provide a *simple human readable* representation of actions, very useful in text-based interfaces, notable ChatOps.

 Generally speaking, you can expose any action to the bot.
 You can list them using `st2 action-alias list`.